halimaml/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-7-1.png)<!-- -->

-The person is more active in weekdays compared to weekends
+The person is more active in weekdays compared to weekends days